New York State: NYPD's $390M Encryption, Hochul Veto & Int. 1460

 The governor's rationale

-On January 17, 2026, the day after Hochul's veto, NYC became the first major U.S. city to require press access to encrypted police radio.
+On January 17, 2026 — weeks after Hochul's veto — NYC became the first major U.S. city to require press access to encrypted police radio.
 Int.
-1460-2025 became Local Law 46 after Mayor Mamdani let it take effect without a signature.
+1460-2025, sponsored by Council Member Gale Brewer, became Local Law 46 of 2026 after taking effect without a mayoral signature.
 The Council had passed it 41-7; the Public Safety Committee voted 9-0.

 Local Law 46 Requirements